torourke14/aug-lexical-negation/README.md

   --dataset ./models/snli_neg_aug_weighted/eval_with_challenges.jsonl \
   --split validation`

-#### P5.Accompanying Paper

-With all of that done, the paper structure is straightforward:
-**Abstract**
-- Problem: artifacts in SNLI.
-- Method: analyze lexical artifacts, oversample hard slices + contrast examples.
-- Result: what changed (e.g., improved robustness to negation with small change in overall accuracy).

-**Introduction**
-- Motivation: dataset artifacts, spurious correlations.

-**Method**
-- Baseline model + training setup (ELECTRA-small with starter code).
-- Analysis method (lexical stats, slice definitions, contrast set construction).
-- Augmentation method / fix (how you modified the training distribution).

-**Experiments and Results**
-- Baseline metrics.
--Analysis plots/tables for artifacts and slices.
-- Fixed-model metrics, same plots/tables.
-- Contrast set results before/after.

-**Discussion**
-- Where the fix helped, where it didn’t.
-- Limitations and future ideas.
-- Related Work + Conclusion

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.